-The content of this email is confidential.
-If you are not the intended recipient of this email, please notify the sender immediately and delete the email and any attachments from your system without making copies in any format.
+Email and any attachments sent by Workers' Safety and Compensation Board staff are confidential and directed solely to the intended recipients.
+If you are not the intended recipient of an email you received from a staff member, please notify the sender immediately and delete the email and attachments from your system without making any copies in any format.